plasticityai/plasticity-python/README.md

 ## Installation
 This module is not yet on pip, a package manager for python.
-In the meantime, you can download the source code for `plasticity-pyton` and setup the module by running:
+In the meantime, you can download the source code for `plasticity-python` and setup the module by running:
 ```
 git clone https://gitlab.com/Plasticity/plasticity-python.git